-Rob Bygrave has held a number of senior finance positions in banks, insurance companies and corporate finance houses including Standard Chartered, Deutsche Bank, Altium Capital a Raiffeisen International Bank.
+Rob Bygrave has held a number of senior finance positions in banks, insurance companies and corporate finance houses including Standard Chartered, Deutsche Bank, Altium Capital and Raiffeisen International Bank.

-He is also currently Group Finance Director investment group.
+He is also currently Group Finance Director for an investment group.